State Aid Programs

 To learn more about the application process, visit the Applying for Aid page.

 Mt.
-SAC students, like all California community college students, are eligible for the California Community College Board of Governors Fee Waiver (BOGW).
-The BOGW waives the enrollment fee and provides a reduced cost for health and parking fees for qualified California students.
+SAC students, like all California community college students, may be eligible for the California College Promise Grant (CCPG).
+The California College Promise Grant (CCPG) waives the enrollment fee and provides a reduced cost for health and parking fees for qualified California students.
 About three-fourths of our students benefit from this program.
+DON'T LEAVE $$$ ON THE TABLE...

 • You must be a continuing student at Mt.
 SAC or have already submitted your application